demtr/tic-tac-toe/README.md

 Play tic-tac-toe

-Show the winner
+Show the winner or draw

-Save the history of moves
+Save the history of moves with its coordinates and step on them

+Replay game steps in history

-Let players to look history of moves and previous states of game field
+Sort history of moves ascending or descending

+Outline winning line by color

+Restart the game